pegasystems/web-components-sdk/README.md

 1. Access **http://localhost:8484/embedded** or **https://localhost:8484/embedded** (if run start-https was used)

 #### **Portal**
-1. Access **http://localhost:8484/fullportal** or **https://localhost:8484/fullportal** (if run start-https was used)
+1. Access **http://localhost:8484/portal** or **https://localhost:8484/portal** (if run start-https was used)
 2. Use Login button to login to the configured application.

+**If you see a blank page**, please check your JavaScript console to see if you have encountered a net::ERR_CERT_INVALID error.
+If you encounter this error, please see the troubleshooting section below: **Runtime Error: net::ERR_CERT_INVALID**.
+Due to browser interactions during login, it can be easier to find and fix this error using the Portal URL.

-Note that these examples are for the default configuration.
+Note that the examples above are for the default configuration.
 If you change the configuration to use a different host and/or port, adapt these URLs to your host:port as necessary.

 <br>

 ---

-## Some setup tips
+## Some setup and troubleshooting tips
 <br>